doxeylab/learn-genomics-in-linux/task2/README.md

 # Task2 - Genome Assembly

-In this task, you will download raw sequencing data, perform genome assembly, basic genome annotation, and then compare your assembly to the database using BLAST.
+In this task, you will download raw sequencing data, perform genome assembly, visualize and analyze your assemblies, and compare the assembled genome sequence to the database using BLAST.

 ### Requirements